Studying permeability with PyRETIS¶

-This example will show how to set up a permeability simulation with PyRETIS.
-For further details on the derivation of the formulas and description of the monte-carlo moves, please read and cite the permeability form (RE)TIS paper [1].
+This example shows how to set up a permeability simulation with PyRETIS.
+For further details on the derivation of the formulas and description of the Monte Carlo moves, please read and cite the permeability from (RE)TIS paper [1].

-This example will use 3 non-interacting particles on a flat potential.
+This example uses three non-interacting particles on a

-The Simulation section has a couple extra options
+The Simulation section has a few extra options:

 zero_left = -0.2